 Candlestick patterns are important trading tools used by traders.
 This trading tool helps traders indicate the market trend and price movement of trade.
+Trend Friend swing trade & scalping signals will help you find the best way to monitor the market’s buying and selling from day to day.
 There are different types of candlestick patterns, and in this article, we will focus on the most prominent ones used by traders.

 WHAT ARE CANDLESTICK PATTERNS?

 First of all, a candlestick is referred to as a single bar that symbolizes the price trend of a specific trade for a precise time.
 The data of the trade illustrated by the candlestick is the high, low, open, and close of the trade, at the precise time.

 STRUCTURE OF A CANDLESTICK

 As stated earlier, a candlestick is a single bar consisting of the open, close, low, and high price of a trade.
 The candlestick is made up of three parts: The Upper shadow, the body, the lower shadow, and the wick.

 The Upper shadow: it is the highest part of the candlestick. it represents the opening price of a trade.
 Furthermore it is also known as a thin long line extending above the body of the candlestick.